huyanhhoabinh/HTML-Advanced/JS-T4T7/Day8/Iterators/Noidung.md

 | Third      | 103         | 4            | 107          |
 | Fourth     | 107         | 10           | 117          |

-### .every(): The `every()` method tests whether all elements in the array pass the test implemented by the provided function.
+### The .every() method: The `every()` method tests whether all elements in the array pass the test implemented by the provided function.
 It returns a Boolean value.

 ```html
 const isBelowThreshold = (currentValue) => currentValue < 40;